 The environment in SEE was generally conducive to progress.
 However, the efforts to attain durable results were punctuated by regional challenges, fluctuations in the political landscapes at the national level and the ever more painful economic downturn.
-These trends have affected the As a sui-generis organisation mandated to guide, region.
+These trends have affected the attractiveness of the EU in the aspirants from the region.

 Against this background, the dialogue intensified among the RCC participants from SEE in different regional cooperation formats, albeit with mutually inclusive political agendas.
-The upsurge in the guidance received from governments, regional and regional dialogue generated a positive momentum, which proved conducive to attuning the regional cooperation process to the conditions for further developing the nexus between the region and the EU.
+The upsurge in the regional dialogue generated a positive momentum, which proved conducive to attuning the regional cooperation process to the conditions for further developing the nexus between the region and the EU.
 In particular, the SEECP and the high-level cooperation process initiated in Berlin rallied the participants from SEE around regional activities aimed at spurring connectivity, competitiveness, economic integration, governance and security.

-The outcomes of the SEECP high-level events, carried out throughout the reporting period under the Bulgarian SEECP Chairmanship-in-Office and subsequently under the Croatian SEECP Chairmanship-in-Office have shown that regional efforts and agendas are complementary and reinforce each other to serve the same goal - greater economic growth anchored in a wellgoverned and secure environment.
+The outcomes of the SEECP high-level events, carried out throughout the reporting period under the Bulgarian SEECP Chairmanship-in-Office and subsequently under the Croatian SEECP Chairmanship-in-Office have shown that regional efforts and agendas are complementary and reinforce each other to serve the same goal - greater economic growth anchored in a well-governed and secure environment.